 The national average total cost for a typical 5kW PV solar power system is $14,800, when installed by a small local installer, before the 26% tax credits in 2021-2022 (26% in 2023).

 Did you know?
 In 2008, the cost of a solar power installation was $8.82 per watt.

-Using the US average for a residential PV panels system size at 5 kW (5000 watts), a new solar system cost will be $10,952, after the 26% tax credits in 2020. — That’s a rather attractive price range for residential solar energy compared to the recent past.
+Using the US average for a residential PV solar panels system size at 5 kW (5,000 watts), a new solar system cost will be $10,952, after the 26% tax credits in 2021 and 2022 (The solar tax credits will be reduced to 22% in year 2023). — That’s a rather attractive price range for residential solar energy compared to the recent past.